cssninjaStudio/unplugin-fonts/README.md

       // families can be either strings (load default font set)
       // Require the `@fontsource/abeezee` package to be installed.
       'ABeeZee',
+      'Inter Variable', // Require the `@fontsource-variable/inter` package to be installed.
       {
         /**
          * Name of the font family.